• Resources

 Prepared on a Specific Date

 A trial balance is always prepared on a particular date, usually at the end of an accounting period.
-It shows the financial position of all ledger accounts as on that day.
-Businesses can create it monthly, quarterly, or yearly depending on their reporting needs.
+It shows the financial position of all ledger accounts as of that day.
+Businesses can create it monthly, quarterly, or yearly, depending on their reporting needs.
 The date ensures that the statement represents the exact stage of the accounts being reviewed.

 Summarizes All Ledger Balances